-The need for protection increases with the sensitivity of the information.
-Highly sensitive information is not only confidential, but access to this information needs to be restricted to those individuals and groups that “need to know.”
-Information of this nature should not be distributed to other employees or externally without permission of the information owner.
-Electronic copies should only be stored on company devices, not on personal devices (e.g., home computers, tablets, mobile devices), or publicly shared computers (e.g., hotel business centre, internet kiosks), nor should any information be stored on non-approved cloud services (e.g., Dropbox, Google Drive, iCloud).
-When it is necessary to share this information, handling policies should be followed and encrypted removable media should be used instead.
+The need for protection increases with the sensitivity of information.
+Highly sensitive information is not only confidential, but access to this information needs to be restricted to those individuals and groups that need to know.
+Information of this nature should not be distributed internally or externally without permission of the information owner.
+Electronic copies should only be stored on company devices.
+They should not be stored on personal devices (e.g., home computers, tablets, mobile devices) or publicly shared computers (e.g., hotel business centres, internet kiosks), nor should any information be stored on non-approved cloud services (e.g., Dropbox, Google Drive, iCloud).

-Economical and its employees have the responsibility to protect information by never downloading or using unapproved software and services; only using encrypted removable media; and protecting mobile devices (including laptops, tablets, phones) from being lost or stolen.
+Economical and its employees have the responsibility to protect information by never downloading or using unapproved software and services; only using encrypted removable media; and protecting mobile devices, including laptops, tablets, and phones, from being lost or stolen.

 Safeguarding records and reporting

-It is important to create, maintain and modify business records in accordance with Economical’s policies.
+It is important to create, maintain, and modify business records in accordance with Economical’s policies.
 Employees are responsible for the integrity of all financial records that they help create or maintain.
-To preserve Economical’s reputation as an organization characterized by its honest and forthright dealings, false or misleading information must never be included in any business records.
+To preserve our reputation as an organization characterized by honest and forthright dealings, employees are never to include any false or misleading information in any business records.

-All assets, debts and business of Economical must be accurately and promptly recorded.
-Economical and its employees cannot hold funds and must report all expenses properly.
-Complete, accurate and timely communications with the board of directors, corporate officers, internal and external auditors and all matters relevant to them are essential.
+All assets, debts, and business of Economical must be accurately and promptly recorded.
+Employees cannot hold funds and must report all expenses properly.
+Complete, accurate, and timely communication with the board of directors, officers, and internal and external auditors, and all matters relevant to them, are essential.

 Maintaining confidential information

-During the course of their duties, employees will learn confidential information about Economical, other employees, suppliers, brokers or policyholders.
-Confidential information might include, but not be limited to, trade secrets, strategic information, product literature, new product development information, customer lists, financial documents, operational procedures, business plans, marketing plans and strategies, pricing, and personal information concerning employees (including personal information such as one’s own salary), policyholders and brokers of Economical.
-Economical and its employees are required to maintain all such information as confidential.
+During the course of their duties with Economical, employees will learn confidential information about Economical, other employees, suppliers, brokers, and/or policyholders.
+Confidential information might include, but is not limited to, trade secrets, strategic information, product literature, new product development information, customer lists, financial documents, operational procedures, business plans, marketing plans and strategies, pricing, and personal information concerning employees (including personal information such as one’s own salary), policyholders, and brokers of Economical.
+Employees are required to maintain the confidentiality of this information.

-Employees of Economical cannot, under any circumstances, disclose to anyone confidential information concerning Economical, its businesses, its employees, policyholders, suppliers, or brokers, except as required by our employment with Economical.
-After leaving the employ of Economical, former employees are strictly forbidden from keeping, using, or disclosing any such confidential information, except for disclosure in good faith through our ethics reporting program or to law enforcement agencies or regulators in relation to perceived violations of applicable legislation.
-All records are the sole property of Economical and must not be removed from company premises, with the following exceptions:
+Employees cannot, under any circumstances, disclose to anyone, confidential information concerning Economical, its businesses, its employees, policyholders, suppliers, or brokers, except as required by their employment with Economical.
+After leaving the employ of Economical, former employees are strictly forbidden from keeping, using, or disclosing confidential information, except for disclosure in good faith through our ethics reporting program or to law enforcement agencies or regulators in relation to perceived violations of applicable legislation.
+All records are the sole property of Economical and must not be removed from company premises.

 - During the normal course of business duty, employees may have business documents in their possession.
-They are responsible to keep these documents and the information therein confidential and secure.
+They are responsible for keeping these documents and the information therein confidential and secure